rusty-ecma/RESW/README.md

 `cargo run --example snippet_writer` will expect a _script_ unless you pass an argument "module" like this `cargo run --example snippet_writer -- module`

 ### That's Like Your Opinion...
 Man
 Currently I have made some personal style choices for the generated output.
-My ultimate vision for this crate is to allow for configuring a large number of these decisions until RESSA has a chance to add some needed features they will not be configurable.
+My ultimate vision for this crate is to allow for configuring a large number of these decisions but until RESSA has a chance to add some needed features they will not be configurable.
 Here are a few things I can think of right now.

 - comments are never included in the output
 - empty function bodies are two braces on the same line seperated by a single space
 - empty if, try, and loop bodies are two braces seperated by an empty new line
 - new lines are always `\n`
 - function or function identifiers are writted with no space before `(`
-- function parapeter lists are not surrounded with empty space
+- function parameter lists are not surrounded with empty space
 - arry and object literals have trailing commas
 - object literals are always one property per line